MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/get-started/what-s-new-in-service-manager.md

           </NamedCalculation>
     ```

     The NamedCalculation ID should have string `__DateKey` in the end, and this field in the data warehouse should not be NULL or 0.

-2. Seal the managment pack and import it into Service Manager.
+2. Seal the management pack and import it into Service Manager.

 3. Run the MPSyncJob on the data warehouse and wait until the management pack is marked **Completed**.

 4. Process all the cubes, or wait for automatic processing overnight.

 5. Cubes are updated with new date dimensions, as defined above.